yllibrahja/Grid-and-Flexbox/README.md

 > This example sets a gap of 20px between columns and 10px between rows.

 > [!TIP]
-> These examples cover each section of the CSS Grid properties with simple explanations.<br>
+> These examples cover each section of the CSS Grid properties with simple explanations.
-> You can combine these properties in various ways to create complex and responsive grid layout.
+> > You can combine these properties in various ways to create complex and responsive grid layout.

 # ▶️ Grid properties for container